DrSleep/tensorflow-deeplab-resnet/README.md

 ## Evaluation

 The single-scale model shows <code>80.1%</code> mIoU on the Pascal VOC 2012 validation dataset.
-No post-processing step with CRF is being used.
+No post-processing step with CRF is applied.

 The following command provides the description of each of the evaluation settings:
 ```bash